kwankiu/archlinux-installer/README.md

 ```

 # Known Issues / Troubleshooting
-1. Functionality to create an .img image is still work-in-progress.
+1. Installation Script is known to run on Debian / Ubuntu / Arch Linux
-2. Installation Script is known to run on Debian / Ubuntu / Arch Linux / WSL2 (Ubuntu/Debian) (Experimental)
+2. Support for Ubuntu/Debian running on Windows WSL2 is Experimental, other distro are not supported.
-3. macOS is not supported.
-You may use Docker or VM and mount your disk to it.
+3. For other distro, you may consider downloading our [prebuilt image](https://github.com/kwankiu/archlinux-installer-rock5/releases/latest).